freenas/freenas-docs/userguide/storage.rst

 Create a nested dataset by clicking on an existing dataset and selecting :guilabel:`Create Dataset`.
 A zvol can also be created within a dataset.
-Ensure that the :guilabel:`Create Dataset` option is being used for the intended volume or dataset.
-Collapse the volume or dataset by clicking the black triangle beside the name.

 #ifdef freenas